Initialized empty Git repository in /path/to/repository/.git/

 # Saved working directory and index state WIP on feature/new-feature: 1234567 Added new feature

-git remote add <name> <url>
+git remote add <name> <url>: Adds a remote repository.

 Example: